 “We also give awareness to the employees with regards to energy consumption, and this sets an example of what we’re trying to achieve in the rest of Sharjah.”

-SEWA’s philosophy can be broken down into 15 key principles which serve as a roadmap for the Company’s success barometer on both an organisation and personal level; essentially focusing on sustainability and what they call – “a unique combination of critical and lateral thinking”.
+The philosophy of Sharjah Electricity & Water Authority can be broken down into 15 key principles which serve as a roadmap for the Company’s success barometer on both an organisation and personal level; essentially focusing on sustainability and what they call – “a unique combination of critical and lateral thinking”.

 Alleem details: “SEWA is constantly dedicated to give high supply of power, water and gas, and continuously develop its facilities to achieve the excellence in obtaining reliable services that would meet the growing demand and exceed the future needs and expectations of our customers.